 During your consultation, Dr. Lille will give you pre-operative instructions to be followed thoroughly.
 He may or may not change certain medications based on your health.

 Eyelid surgery is usually performed using local or general anesthesia and is most often performed on an outpatient basis.
-Frequently, the procedure is performed concomitantly with facelift surgeries.
+Frequently, the procedure is performed simultaneously with facelift surgeries.

 At the start, once the anesthesia has taken effect, small incisions are created in the eyelids.
 Excess muscle, skin, and fat are removed as needed.
 Finally, the incisions are closed with the help of medical sutures.